ShakaTry/cursor-rules-mdc/README.md

 ## 🎯 Overview

-The **Cursor Rules MDC System** is a professional development framework that transforms Claude into a methodical senior developer.
+The **Cursor Rules MDC System** is a **universal professional development framework** that transforms Claude into a methodical senior developer.
 It enforces automatic workflows, professional standards, and comprehensive GitHub integration - all without manual intervention.

 ### 🌟 What Makes It Special?

+- **Universal Base**: Works with JavaScript, Python, React, APIs, and any project type
+- **Modern Universal Tools**: ESLint + Prettier support all languages (JS, Python, Go, YAML, JSON...)
-- **Zero Configuration**: Just install and start coding
+- **Zero Configuration**: Just install and start coding in any language
 - **Automatic Methodology**: Claude follows professional workflows without prompting
 - **GitHub Integration**: Complete repository management from verification to deployment
 - **Memory Bank**: Persistent context across sessions
-- **Professional Standards**: ESLint, testing, security - all automatic
+- **Language-Agnostic**: Same quality standards applied to all project types

+### ❓ Why package.json in a Universal Base?

+**ESLint and Prettier have evolved into universal tools** that format and validate code across all modern languages.
+The `package.json` serves as a **universal tool manager** (like a Makefile) to provide consistent quality automation regardless of your project's main language.

 ---